WHY CONSERVE WORKING LANDS?

 Project Approval from the Board of Directors

 The CCALT Board of Directors formally approves all projects.
-Once approved, the CCALT project manager and landowner will begin the process of ordering the required due diligence reports and negotiating the terms of the conservation easement.
+Once approved, CCALT staff will provide you with an engagement letter.
+This will include a financial pro-forma showing the estimated financial outcome of completing the conservation easement.
+The CCALT project manager and landowner will then begin the process of ordering the required due diligence reports and negotiating the terms of the conservation easement.
 NOTE: CCALT recommends that the landowner hire independent legal counsel to assist in negotiating and reviewing the conservation easements.

 The value of the conservation easement must be determined by an independent qualified conservation easement appraisal.
 The value of the conservation easement establishes the value by which both state and federal tax benefits are determined.
 NOTE: Standard land appraisals do not qualify.